 Along with its benefits, this medication may rarely cause abnormal drug-seeking behavior (addiction).
 This risk may be increased if you have abused alcohol or drugs in the past.
 Take this medication exactly as prescribed to lessen the risk of addiction.

-When this medication is used for a long time for anxiety or to help you sleep, it may not work as well.
-Butabarbital should only be used for a short time for anxiety or sleep.
+When this medication is used for a long time for anxiety, it may not work as well.
+Butabarbital should only be used for a short time for anxiety.
 Talk with your doctor if this medication stops working well.

-Tell your doctor if your condition persists or worsens (such as continued anxiety or difficulty falling asleep) after 7 to 10 days.
+Tell your doctor if your condition persists or worsens (such as continued anxiety) after 7 to 10 days.